When strawberries and rhubarb are in season, this Strawberry Rhubarb Bread with Bananas should be one of the first things you add to your baking list.

-Now, pair those luscious berries with some lovely, tart rhubarb and a slight hint of banana (because who doesn't love banana bread?) and you've got yourself an incredibly moist and fresh tasting strawberry quick bread with a flavor that's completely perfect for spring, and utterly out of this world!
+Now, pair those luscious berries with some lovely, tart rhubarb and a slight hint of banana (because who doesn't love banana bread?) and you've got yourself an incredibly moist and fresh tasting strawberry quick bread with a flavor that's completely perfect with a taste that out of this world!

 The ingredient list: